abraidotti/python-for-hackers-201/notes.md

-# installing and using venv here in windows
+## install and use venv in windows

 python -m venv .
 source ./Scripts/activate

-#